-Research shows that mice exposed to flickering lights experience a reduction in brain plaques associated with Alzheimer’s disease.
+Research shows that mice exposed to flickering lights and sounds experience a reduction in memory impairment associated with Alzheimer’s disease.
 The GARNET Study is investigating whether similar effects are experienced by humans.

 This research effort is led by our Translational Research team and focuses on optimizing our technology.
 This study is not intended to treat Alzheimer’s disease.
 Participation is compensated.